Renting in the Netherlands

 - Contact one of the service partners of the Expat Center East Netherlands

 In the private sector, landlords usually ask for a deposit, which is usually the equivalent of one or two months rent.
 As for contracts, tenancy agreements can be concluded for fixed periods of time.
 You should always read your tenancy agreement carefully, so ask for a copy in English.
-You will always sign a Dutch version however.
+You will however always sign a Dutch version.